Daferia/walk-haven/README.md

 * Easily navigated around.
 * Quality and valuable content.
 * Easily found contact details.
-* Form to directly contact the club.
+* Form to contact the Owners.

 ## User Stories
-* As an End User, I want to be infomred of the different generations on console gamimg.
+* As an End User, I want to be infomred of how the park came to be.
 * As an End User, I want to be able to easily contact the the site owner/meet-up organiser.
 * As an End User, I want to be able to make contact with us via several different methods, i.e. social media.
 * As an End User, I want to be able to easily navigate through the website.
-* As an End User, I want to know what Meet-Ups are taking place.
+* As an End User, I want to know where the park is situated and directions.

 ## Site owners Goals
-* Promote the club.
+* Promote the park by getting user to see what we are about.
-* Increase the number of members.
+* Increase the number of volunteers and memberships.
 * Increase rankings on search engines.

 ### Requirements
 * Easy to navigate on various screen sizes.
-* Clear information on the services provided.
+* Clear information on the parks services.
 * Keep the user interested with small bits of information to make them want to engage with the club.
-* Simple methods of contacting the club.
+* Simple methods of contacting the park.
 * Visually inviting so users do not leave.

 ### Expectations